Cognitive Development in Children

-Learn what you can do to enhance cognitive development in preschool children and find out what the four major stages of cognitive development in kids are.
+Learn what you can do to enhance cognitive development in preschool children, and find out what the four major stages of cognitive development in kids are.

-What is Cognitive Development?
+What Is Cognitive Development?

 Cognitive development refers to the development of thinking, reasoning, problem-solving, and creative skills.
 A whole-brain cognitive development ensures that your child grows mentally and emotionally.
 According to famous psychologist Jean Piaget, children are found to be as intelligent as adults, the only difference being in their thought processes.

 Contrary to popular belief, children do not soak up information like a sponge and try to make sense of the world around them.
-Their perceptions and perspective develop and sharpen as a result of cognitive development.
+Their perceptions and perspectives develop and sharpen as a result of cognitive development.

 Major Stages of Cognitive Development in Early Childhood

 At every stage of your child’s development, several changes take place in terms of cognitive development.
 When your child enters the world, he goes through the four main stages of cognitive development, which are listed below: